DBM-MCF/efficientv2-unet/README.md

 # Installation

-1. Create a python environment (e.g. with conda, requires python>=3.9), in a CLI:
+1. Create a python environment (e.g. with conda, python=3.9 and 3.10 work), in a CLI:

     `conda create --name myenv python=3.9`